stefanoverna/graphql8/guides/operation_store/getting_started.md

 #### Prepare the Database

-`GraphQL::Pro::OperationStore` requires some database tables.
+`GraphQL8::Pro::OperationStore` requires some database tables.
 You can add these with a migration:

 ```bash
 $ rails generate migration SetupOperationStore